-After researching and practicing fasting for a few years, I understand the mechanisms and benefits of fasting.
-Therefore, I like to help others understand how fasting affects us when hiking, and if they would like, how to add it to their hiking routine.
+After researching and practicing fasting for a few years, I understand the mechanisms and benefits of the process.
+Therefore, to help others understand how fasting affects us when hiking, I want to provide you with everything you need to know about hiking in a fasted state.

 Hiking in a fasted state is not inherently dangerous.
-Our bodies require energy, which we normally get when eating.
-However, when fasting, our bodies use stored fat for energy.
-It is sound practice when fasting to “build your fasting-muscles”* before attempting on a backpacking trip.
+Our bodies require energy, which we normally get from eating.
+However, when fasting, our bodies primarily use stored fat for energy.
+You should slowly adjust your body to the fasted state before attempting it on a hiking trip.

 Simply put, fasting means voluntarily abstaining from food for a set period.
-The simplest form of fasting happens between dinner and breakfast.
+The simplest form of fasting happens between dinner and breakfast the next day.
 A few hours after eating, our body switches from digestion to fat-burning to provide energy while we sleep.

-People fast for a myriad of reasons.
-Many people fast for religious or spiritual reasons, others fast for weight loss, and still, others fast for clarity and focus.
-Whatever the reason, your body undergoes several hormonal changes allowing you to fast for a lengthy period without keeling over.
+People fast for many reasons.
+Many people fast for religious or spiritual reasons, others fast for weight loss, and some people fast for clarity and focus.
+Whatever the reason, your body undergoes several hormonal changes, allowing you to fast for a lengthy period if you do it properly and safely.

 In recent years, intermittent fasting (IF) has become very popular.
-It has many health benefits, including weight loss and mental clarity.
+It can offer many health benefits, including weight loss and mental clarity.
 People who practice IF do so in a few ways.

-Depending on their goal, people manipulate the lengths of fasting and eating windows.
-For example, 16/8.
-When on a 16/8 IF, you fast for 16 hours then have an eating window of 8 hours.
-The same holds for 18/6, 20/4, 36 hour, 42 hour, and 72-hour fasts.
+Depending on their goal, people change the lengths of their fasting and eating windows.
+One of the most common systems is the 16/8 method.
+When on a 16/8 intermittent fasting regime, you fast for 16 hours then have an eating window of 8 hours.
+The same idea holds for 18/6, 20/4, 36-hour, 42-hour, and 72-hour fasts.

 Extended fasting is often reserved for serious medical problems, like severe obesity and diabetes.
 These fasts can last 5, 7, or 10 days.
 I have fasted for as long as 10 days with only positive effects.
 During this time, I lost 16 pounds and had an easy time foregoing food for the entire fast.